-1 Agility classes are determined by the height of the dogs' shoulders.
-Agility is a timed event.
-To show in off leash agility the dog must also be shown in an off leash obedience class.
-Dogs who are eligible to show in off leash classes may show in their size class and the open agility class.
-The open class is slightly more challenging than the standard on or off leash agility course.
-On leash agility classes
+- 1 Agility classes are determined by the height of the dogs' shoulders. - 2 No touching obstacles. - 3 No touching the dogs - 4 Agility is a timed event. - 5 Weaves enter on the left side. - 6 To show in off leash agility the dog must also be shown in an off leash obedience class. - 7 Dogs who are eligible to show in off leash classes may show in their size class and the open agility class. - 8 The open class is slightly more challenging than the standard on or off leash agility course.

-27615 Small: Dogs under 15 inches

-27616 Medium: Dogs between 15 and 24 inches

-27617 Large: Dogs over 24 inches
+On leash agility classes 27615 Small: Dogs under 15 inches 27616 Medium: Dogs between 15 and 24 inches 27617 Large: Dogs over 24 inches